Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 // Output trace to console.
 Debug.Log(string.Join(",\n", trace));

-// Walk through all recorded actions and then clear trace. foreach (var record in trace)
+// Walk through all recorded Actions and then clear trace. foreach (var record in trace)
 {
     Debug.Log($"{record.action} was {record.phase} by control {record.control}");

     // To read out the value, you either have to know the value type or read the
     // value out as a generic byte buffer.
-Here we assume that the value type is
+Here, we assume that the value type is
     // float.

     Debug.Log("Value: " + record.ReadValue<float>());